-The best coffee I’ve tried in my life so far was from Chiang Mai’s coffee shop, prepared by World No.6 Latte Art Barista It was so delicious, the taste was reach, full…oh I can’t describe this taste, it was gorgeous!
+The best coffee I’ve tried in my life so far was from Chiang Mai’s coffee shop, prepared by World No.6 Latte Art Barista It was so delicious, the taste was rich, full… oh I can’t describe this taste, it was gorgeous!
 I never drink coffee without sugar, but I couldn’t even think of putting sugar in my coffee from Ristr8to, I was afraid to spoil the taste…it was amazing!

-Alyona loves exploring new destinations and maintains a travel blog at www.alyonatravels.com.
+Alyona loves exploring new destinations and maintains a travel blog at .alyonatravels.
 She is originally from Russia and travels around the world with her husband Jean.
-Together they also run the popular WordPress blog WP Mayor.
 She is a cheerful and positive person.
 She enjoys life whatever happens.
-She thanks God for this amazing world where we live in, she adores visiting new countries and can’t stop surprise how wonderful life is!
+She thanks God for this amazing world where we live in, she adores visiting new countries and can’t stop surprised at how wonderful life is!

 7. Coffees from Bali.

 We couldn’t pass up the opportunity to try kopi luwak, coffee brewed from beans that have passed through the digestive tract of a civet.
 That’s right—the small, Indonesian animal has to excrete the beans to make this highly sought-after cup of Joe.
 Kopi luwak first gained popularity from its appearance in the movie The Bucket List; that coupled with its rarity means that some Western restaurants charge upwards of $80 a cup.
 To be honest, our taste buds weren’t quite sophisticated enough to notice anything different between this and a standard cup of coffee, but it still topped our list of memorable experiences in Bali.